CMDann/cmdann.github.io/README.md

 This is a simple GitHub page I tossed together to try it out.
 I already have another site at http://dan-blair.ca but I wanted to see what this was all about.

+## About

+I am Dan, a web and mobile application developer in Winnipeg MB (Canada!).
+I am the kind of person who gets excited about technology regardless of what it is and I am really passionate about what I do.
+I focus a lot on open source development making things that help other people but I have also recently started making some fun little games but I am by no stretch of the imagination a full fledged game developer.

+I build immersive, virtual, engaging worlds using technologies that you may not expect.
+Through my recent venture I have been developing solutions that are working their way into virtual reality, gamification, and educational tools.

+I enjoy working with Linux and Linux based operating systems such as Android and Firefox OS and I work frequently with Not for profit organizations and help them get set up on this new thing called the internet.

+I love technology and I love learning.

 ## What is this

 https://pages.github.com/